Daniel-KM/Omeka-S-module-BlockPlus/README.md

 In all cases, there is a [rate limit], but generally largely enough for a common digital library.

+### Resource page blocks (Omeka S v4)

+#### Block simple

+A block to customize in theme.

+#### Buttons Previous/Next

+This block requires the module [Easy Admin].

+Allow to display buttons previous resource and next resource in the list.
+The list is built from the user last browse query, else from natural order.
+The default order without previous browse or search can be set in site settings for items and item sets.
+For media, the order is defined in item.

+It can be used as a theme helper too (see below).

 ### Theme view helpers

 #### Page Metadata